marcellbarsony/obsidian/Webapp/Enumeration/Tools/FinalRecon.md

 > ```
 <!-- }}} -->

-Run FinalRecon with the help flag
+Validate FinalRecon installation with the `--help` flag

 <!-- Example {{{-->
 > [!example]-